dysphie/dystopia-servers/README.md

 ## Some hints

 - `addons/sourcemod/scripting` - Contains the source code for most, if not all, of the unique functionality found in Dystopia.
-- `addons/sourcemod/data/sourcemod-local.sq3` - Contains all statistics and player settings, with sensitive tables stripped out.
+- `addons/sourcemod/data/sourcemod-local.sq3` - Contains all statistics and player settings as of 11/19/23, with sensitive tables stripped out.